The 8 Best Event Photographers in San Antonio

 Event photographers need to know how to work with light.
 They have to be able to adapt their shoots from the brightest to the darkest rooms, using advanced shooting techniques to get the most out of everything from concerts to parties.
 The best event photographers in San Antonio achieve all of this like pros.
 With hundreds of annual events from cocktail conferences to live sporting events and rodeos going on, there’s something to do every day of the year.
 And that means lots of photographic opportunities, too.
 Check out these San Antonio event photographers who are out there at the parties, fundraisers, sporting events, and everything in between, making great art out of impactful events.

-Open Vanessa Velazquez’s website and the first thing you’ll see is a picture of Michelle Obama, which is setting the bar pretty high.
+Open Vanessa Velazquez’s website, and the first thing you’ll see is a picture of Michelle Obama, which is setting the bar pretty high.
 Velazquez is a strong and bold photographer who specializes in everything from event photography to products.
-That being said, she also does it all: Portrait sessions, family sessions, and imaginative personal projects that bring her imagination to life.
-Some of Velazquez’s clients included MTV, UPS, and The Doseum Museum for Kids.
+That being said, she also does it all: portrait sessions, family sessions, and creative personal projects that bring her imagination to life.
+Some of Velazquez’s clients include MTV, UPS, and the Doseum Museum for Kids.
 Her photos are thoughtfully composed, using creative framing and deliberate depth of field to draw the eye to where she wants it to go.

 2. Kody Melton